Connect with others who understand.

 3. Hydrate Before Your Infusion

-Making sure that you’re hydrated before your infusion — and that you remain hydrated throughout — can help reduce common side effects.
+Staying well-hydrated before and during your infusion can help reduce common side effects.
 In fact, one study followed people preparing for an ocrelizumab infusion who increased their hydration the night before and the day of the infusion.
 They were then pretreated with antihistamines and acetaminophen.
 The researchers found that this pretreatment regimen led to 60 percent fewer infusion reactions.

 Ask your doctor about how much you should hydrate on the days leading up to your infusion.
-Also inquire about whether you should eat or drink the day of your infusion so you’re prepared ahead of time.
+Also, find out if you should eat or drink on the day of your infusion so you’re prepared ahead of time.

 “I had an infusion today, and I feel light-headed and nauseous,” one MyMSTeam member wrote.
 Another advised them to call their doctor right away.
-“They can help you address these symptoms and get you through it,” the member advised.
+“They can help you address these symptoms and get you through it,” they wrote.

 5. Ask About Vitamin Supplementation